mcreekmore/mcreekmore/README.md

 A full-stack Vue2, Express, Mongo project.

-The API here also operated as the backend service for the [Moves](https://creekmore.io/#/moves) app
+The API here also operated as the backend service for the [Moves](https://creekmore.io/#/moves) app.

 Key concepts I take away from this project are: